mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf3429-exception.md

 ---
 title: CPF3429Exception class
+description: The exception that is thrown when File {0} number {1} cannot be displayed, copied or sent.

 ---

 The exception that is thrown when File {0} number {1} cannot be displayed, copied or sent.